 CNC machining can be used to make parts of virtually any size, shape, and material.
 For the medical industry, this can mean machining simple parts like surgical scissors, and complex systems like a heart rate monitor.

-All these components must offer exceptional precision to eliminate the risk of machine failure, especially since they can be used all day and are moved from room to room.
+Medical parts and components must offer exceptional precision to reduce the risk of machine failure as much as possible.
+Especially since the machines are often being used all day and moved from room to room.

 Other medical devices like stents, drug delivery systems, and parts for implants and devices are precision machined.
-Since these parts are in contact with people’s body, they need to be precise and sterile.
+Since these parts are in contact with people’s body, they need to be exceptionally precise and sterile.
 They’re also designed to be as small as possible, which requires a lot of precision.
-CNC machines can make small intricate parts that are ideal for these applications.
+CNC machines and Swiss style screw machines can make small intricate parts that are ideal for these applications.

 CNC machines also allow us to run jobs 24/7 which results in customers getting large orders quickly and efficiently.